Fernand Martin “Le Livreur” From 1888

 Top of the Martin cart

 Fernand Martin and E.P.
-Lehmann turned out to be good friends and Lehmann also saw something in this toy.
+Lehmann turned out to be good business colleagues and Lehmann also saw something in this toy.

 Lehmann was allowed to use this patent against payment of 5 francs per 144 (12 dozen) pieces sold.